About 360° Filmmaking

 I've been wanting to jump into the world of immersive stereoscopic video since then, but as Mac user I never had the hardware power to do it until December 2017 when the iMac Pro was released.

 Sure, I could've switched back to the Windows OS, but after spending 10 years building Autodesk 3D Studio and 3ds Max on Windows, and then suffering through its endless problems with slow boot times, the need for invasive anti-piracy software and just general clumsiness, in 2001 I switched to Mac and OSX and never looked back.
 That is, until I also realized I needed a big hunky PC with an nVidia 1080ti card in order to run various stitching softwares and the hunky HTC Vive Pro.

 I still use my Vive ver1 when editing in FCPX and yes, the Mac can do this stuff, but it requires a massive iMac...
 I'm using a 10-core iMac Pro with a 16Gb Radeon Vega GPU and that's essentially the minimum requirement for fast 360 stitching and Vive display support.

 I'm now happily integrating what I've learned over the past 40 years about how to tell stories and enthusiastically learning as I go... learning from the pioneers who've been doing the 360 thing for a few years now.

-I started this blog as a way of sharing what I'm learning because some of this stuff may be valuable to others who are coming along and may be enriched by some of my perspective.
+I started this blog as a way of sharing what I've discovered about creating immersive cinema.
+Some of this information may be valuable to others who are starting down this road and hopefully some of my perspectives are helpful.
 Just paying it forward....